The Application of Convolutional Neural Networks for Tomographic Reconstruction of Hyperspectral Images: CTIS expectation maximization reconstruction

 \subsection{Sparse EM predictions}

 The reconstruction algorithm requires no training data, and therefore, both the training and unseen data are reconstructed.
 From the data, only 2000 CTIS images have been chosen since the EM algorithm is run on a regular laptop equipped with an 11th Gen Intel\textregistered \ Core\texttrademark \ i7-1165G7 2.80 GHz CPU.
 The original and predicted channels as well as the residual error for the ColorChecker and carrots are shown in Fig.~\ref{Fig:25_imags_ctis_a} and Fig.~\ref{Fig:25_imags_ctis_b}, respectively.
 Similar rectangular reconstruction artifacts as seen in Fig.~\ref{Fig:images_25_pred} and Fig.~\ref{Fig:images_25coca_pred} are also visible for the EM reconstructed channels.
 The average computation time for 20 EM iterations over the 2000 hyperspectral cubes is measured to be $94.7 \pm 3.5\text{~ms}$, where the uncertainty indicates the standard deviation of the measured computation times.
-It is slower than a forward pass in the CNN which takes 13~ms on average.
+This is comparable~(or even faster if taking into account hardware and implementation differences) to the current state-of-the-art algorithm, which exploits spatial shift-invariance, by White et al.~\cite{white_accelerating_2020}.
+It reconstructed a smaller $89\times80\times24$ cube in 0.5 and $1.2\text{~s}$ for 10 and 25 EM iterations, respectively.
+However, the EM algorithm is still slower than a forward pass in the CNN which takes 13~ms on average.
 We should point out that it is not a completely fair comparison since first the network needs the time-consuming training stage\footnote{It takes around three days to train the first CNN with five spectral channels and nearly two weeks for the second CNN of 25 spectral channels.} before making decent predictions and second the EM algorithm is carried out on the regular laptop as opposed to the four powerful GPUs in the CNN case.
 However as a proof of principle study, these results demonstrate the potential of the CNN approach on deciphering CTIS images on the fly.

+The average MSE, MAE and PSNR of the EM algorithm are summarized in Table~\ref{tab:error_ctis_25}: For the ColorChecker, we obtain MSE, MAE and PSNR of 55.50, 4.62 and 30.7, respectively, which are significantly higher than those of the networks in Table~\ref{tab:error_break_25}.
+The MSE, MAE and PSNR for the carrots are computed to be 130.64, 6.62 and 27.0, respectively.
+Fig.~\ref{Fig:ErrorvsEMiter_b} shows the average MSE for each spectral channel for the 2000 reconstructed hyperspectral cubes using EM.